Member Facilitators

 I am here as a companion on the journey home to yourself; my goal is to help you listen to the deepest callings of your Soul and to walk your own truest path wherever it may lead.

-• Tali Wertheimer, MA, is an integrative psychotherapist with advanced training in Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR), and Somatic Psychotherapy.
+• Tali Wertheimer, MA, is a holistic psychotherapist with advanced training in Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR), and Somatic Psychotherapy.
 She holds a master’s degree in Mindfulness-Based Transpersonal Counseling from Naropa University and is also trained as both a meditation and yoga teacher.

-Tali’s therapeutic approach is rooted in embodiment and spirituality, weaving together trauma-informed modalities with a deep respect for the wisdom of the body and psyche.
-In addition to her clinical training, she has extensive experience with plant medicines, cultivating a decade-long personal relationship with ayahuasca in the Shipibo lineage.
+Tali’s therapeutic approach is rooted in embodiment and spirituality, weaving together trauma-informed modalities with a deep respect for the wisdom of the body and spirit.
+Alongside her clinical training, she has spent over a decade in relationship with earth-based medicines, collaborating with these more-than-human allies as guides in personal and collective healing.
 She is trained in somatic psychedelic facilitation and brings this background to her work with clients exploring expanded states of consciousness.